Lispl-Wicht/Portaclish/README.md

   [Common Lisp language support for VS Code](https://marketplace.visualstudio.com/items?itemName=qingpeng.common-lisp).
 * Still, Emacs as the core IDE is not obsolete.
 Its long heritage and active community beyond Common Lisp integrates much more.
+* The lingering sound of [Lemonodor-fame](http://lemonodor.com/), I now discovered as I asked myself today (8 October 2025): "Btw, what actually *is* 'Lemonodor fame'?"
+A nice impression of the early 2000s Lisp community which created SLIME.